 Last year the average Medicare beneficiary had access to 39 MA plans, the largest number of options available in more than a decade.

-Between 2021 and 2022, total MA enrollment grew by about 2.2 million beneficiaries, or 8% – a slightly slower growth rate than the prior year (10%).
+Between 2021 and 2022, total MA enrollment grew by about 2.2 million beneficiaries or 8% – a slightly slower growth rate than the prior year (10%).
 However, the Congressional Budget Office (CBO) projects that the share of all Medicare beneficiaries enrolled in MA plans will rise to 61% by 2032.

 Anne Tumlinson, CEO of ATI Advisory, cites three trends.
 “First, is just the sheer growth in the amount of dollars being spent on supplemental benefits,” she said.
-Medicare per person spending on supplemental benefits has been growing, in part, due to investment in new categories of primarily health-related benefits and special supplemental benefits for the chronically ill.
+Medicare per-person spending on supplemental benefits has been growing, in part, due to investment in new categories of primarily health-related benefits and special supplemental benefits for the chronically ill.

 IHSS is Fastest Growing Benefit

 Second, is where that money is being spent.
-“Of all of the new, expanded benefits that are available for plans to offer above and beyond the traditional dental and vision, in-home support services (IHSS) is among the fastest growing in terms of the number of plans offering it.
-I have to say I would not have predicted this four years ago,” Tumlinson said.
+“Of all of the expanded benefits that are available for plans to offer above and beyond the traditional dental and vision, in-home support services (IHSS) is among the fastest growing in terms of the number of plans offering it.

 In-home benefits are provided by health plans to address gaps in the traditional healthcare system.
 These benefits are often offered as part of a flexible package designed to support individual member needs and overall health.
 In addition to meeting those needs, many plans find that these benefits promote satisfaction and retention among their members.

 ATI Advisory research shows that large health plans have rapidly expanded their in-home services coverage.
 Smaller plans that have never offered such services have begun doing so.
-Since 2020, there has been a 364% increase in plans offering IHSS, from 283 plans then to 1,314 in 2023.
+Since 2020, there has been a 364% increase in plans offering IHSS, from 283 plans to 1,314 in 2023.
 There has been a 320% increase in caregiver support service offerings, from 134 plans to 563 plans.

 There has also been a 1,215% increase in plans offering social needs benefits, from 34 plans in 2020 to 563 now.
 All of these supplemental benefits are ones that home care providers could theoretically fulfill.